maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 #### For GLES we’ll need to:
 - Push aside the existing Program hierarchy and rename it with a GLES extension.
-- Allow for named uniforms for new Programs<br>We can probably ignore that requirement for the existing shaders and just wrap them
+- Allow for named uniforms for new Programs.
+We can probably ignore that requirement for the existing shaders and just wrap them

 ### Shader(Program) Registry